AI Video Editing: Auto-Cut with YOLO Detection + Whisper Captions

 return frame_scores

-# Example: score a BMX riding video, prioritize person + bicycle detection
+# Example: prioritize person, bicycle detection

 scores = score_video_frames(